paragkatkar/katacoda-scenarios-1/using-istanbul-nyc/step2.md

-Next we need to install the Node.js dependency packages that `pinger` needs to run and also needs to execute tests.
+Next we need to install the Node.js dependency packages that `pinger` needs to run  the code and also needs to execute tests.

 **Task 1:** Go to the directory that has the application source code.

 `cd pinger/app/`{{execute}}

-**Task 2:** Install the Node.js dependencies
+**Task 2:** Install the Node.js package dependencies

 `npm install`{{execute}}